Joe Kennedy mulls Senate run against Markey in Massachusetts

 Kennedy, who is in his fourth term in Congress, added that while some people have told him he should wait his turn, “I’m not sure this is a moment for waiting.”

-The potential for what would be a rare, serious challenge to an incumbent delivered a jolt felt beyond Massachusetts and has the potential to divert resources Democrats would rather spend loosening Republicans’ grip on the Senate in battleground states.
-As an incumbent, Markey can count on support from the Democratic Senate Campaign Committee, which is Senate Democrats’ political arm.
+The potential for what would be a serious, costly challenge to an incumbent delivered a jolt felt beyond Massachusetts.
+One national Democratic strategist said Kennedy’s potential candidacy was not helpful and was a waste of time and resources when Democrats would rather focus on loosening Republicans’ grip in battleground states to flip Senate control.
+The strategist was unauthorized to discuss the situation and spoke on condition of anonymity.

-Kennedy is a rising star in the party who delivered Democrats’ rebuttal last year to President Donald Trump’s State of the Union address.
-He had previously signaled his intention to run for reelection in his House district, which stretches from the western suburbs of Boston to southeastern Massachusetts.

-But in recent weeks speculation about a possible primary challenge of Markey has ramped up considerably.
+In recent weeks, speculation about a possible primary challenge of Markey has ramped up considerably.

 When asked if he would still run even if Kennedy officially entered the race, he replied without uttering the name of his potential Democratic rival: “I am going to crisscross this state and I am going to give it everything I got.”

+Markey will also have the support of the Democratic Senate Campaign Committee.
+The party’s campaign arm typically stands with incumbent senators, and that includes Markey, according to a committee official unauthorized to address the situation who spoke on condition of anonymity.
+Senate Majority PAC, an outside group aligned with Senate Democrats, is also seen as backing incumbents.

+Much of the Massachusetts congressional delegation has also lined up behind Markey, with the notable exception of new Democratic Rep. Ayanna Pressley, a freshman ally of Ocasio-Cortez’s.

-Kennedy’s flirtation with a challenge comes a week after fellow Massachusetts Sen. Elizabeth Warren, one of the party’s leading presidential candidates, endorsed Markey.
+Massachusetts Sen. Elizabeth Warren, one of the party’s leading presidential candidates, endorsed Markey in a video last week.

 “We need Ed Markey in the Senate now more than ever.
 And here’s why.
 Because he’s a leader.
 He’s a fighter.
 And he is a true progressive,” Warren said in a video offering her endorsement.
 “Ed is my friend and my partner in the Senate.
 I’ve got his back, and I know that he will always have yours.
 Let’s get Ed Markey reelected to the Senate.”